gbn088/gbn088.github.io/README.md

 - Everything is constantly changing and compounding

-- For every 'Yes' consider hundreds of 'No's
+- Hundred 'No's for every 'Yes'

 - 80% of output comes from 20% of (right)input